bast/flanders/README.rst

 Efficiency considerations
 -------------------------

-If you compute nearest neighbors for many points it is a good idea to send in an entire batch of points instead of computing point by point.
-If you send in an entire batch, the code will shared-memory parallelize the loop over the points.

 The above example is very small and simple but this library starts to shine once you have very many points and/or very many observers where a noddy implementation would take too long to compute.